Skip to content

 API Signature Abuse

 Ban clients sending invalid API signatures.
-A middleware running before Phirewall validates signatures and marks the request:
+A middleware running before Phirewall validates the signature and records the outcome and the verified client id on the request as attributes:

 php

-// The Fail2Ban rule reads the header set by the prior middleware
+// The Fail2Ban rule reads the attributes the prior middleware set

 $config->fail2ban->add('api-abuse',